heutelbeck/sapl-policy-engine/sapl-documentation/7_2_Configuration.md

 Connection lifetime is soft.
 JWT credentials are validated at every decision call.
 Expired tokens are then rejected, and the client is expected to reconnect with a refreshed credential.
 The server does not maintain a separate hard-disconnect timer.

-Connection counts are bounded by the OS file-descriptor limit (`ulimit -n` on Linux).
+Without further configuration, connection counts are bounded only by the OS file-descriptor limit (`ulimit -n` on Linux).
+A global cap on concurrent connections and streams is available, see [Admission Limits and Rate Limiting](#admission-limits-and-rate-limiting).
 Per-IP or per-account caps are not enforced inside the node and need to be applied at an upstream load balancer or firewall.

 Example: